theupdateframework/python-tuf/docs/adr/0007-validation-guideliness.md

 1. Creating a fresh virtual environment with python3.8.
 2. Installing all dependencies in `requirements-dev.txt` from `tuf`.
 3. Install `pydantic` with `pip install pydantic`.

+* Consideration about requirement number 7: this could be added by calling all functions with a name begging with `_validate`, the same way it's done in the `ValidationMixin` implementation in `in-toto`.

 ## Links
 * [in-toto ValidatorMixin](https://github.com/in-toto/in-toto/blob/74da7a/in_toto/models/common.py#L27-L40)